 Quizzes: Numerous online quizzes are assigned throughout the semester and must be completed by the due date.
 Each quiz is multiple choice, fill in the blank, matching, short answer, etc. A time limit will be issued for each quiz, so studying before taking the quiz is advised.

-Histology Quizzes: Several quizzes with emphasis on histology will be assigned.
-Histology quizzes are typically composed of questions about histology photographs.
+Histology Assignments: Several assignments with emphasis on histology will be completed.
+Histology assignments are typically composed of questions about histology photographs.